skadero/connect_dart/README.md

 [![license](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 Dart support package for the [Connect](https://connect.build) protocol.
 This is not intended for direct use, but for use with generated code.
 It currently supports unary requests and the protocol client can be customized by implementing a common interface.
+This package is used by the [protoc-gen-connect-dart](https://github.com/skadero/protoc-gen-connect-dart) protoc plugin for making Connect requests.

 This package is published as `ska_connect`, because `connect` is too generic.